Asha Bowen: Career and research

+She has led community‑partnered research programs in remote Aboriginal communities in the Kimberley region of Western Australia.
+Her work integrates clinical services, surveillance, workforce development, and health promotion with environmental health strategies.

 Bowen is the lead investigator on the SToP (See Treat and Prevent) skin sores and scabies Trial which aims to strengthen skin health practices in partnership with healthcare workers and community in the Kimberley.
 Her research seeks to address the gap in infectious skin conditions between Aboriginal children and other Australian children.
 Bowen says “I would like to see that Aboriginal children in our country are no more likely to have skin infections and the sequelae of those, such as rheumatic fever, rheumatic heart disease or sepsis than any other children.
 Working in partnership with Aboriginal people and communities to achieve this, and listening for guidance and opportunities to include a strengths based approach is important'.

 Bowen is also lead researcher for the "Staph aureus Network Adaptive Platform Paediatrics and Youth" (SNAP-PY) trial which commenced in February 2022 and will involve 7,000 children and adults across more than 100 hospitals in six countries.
 The trial aims to identify the most effective treatments for Staphylococcus aureus bloodstream infection.

-Through her work as a clinician and researcher, Bowen provides supervision and mentoring to RACP Clinical Trainees and higher-degree research students across the University of Western Australia and Notre Dame University.
+She also led the Missing Piece Surveillance Study (2018–2024), which identified high rates of asymptomatic Group A Streptococcus carriage among Kimberley school children.
+These findings contributed to changes in ARF prevention strategies and informed guideline development.

+Her work has contributed to the development of research methods for remote settings, including specimen transport, diagnostic approaches for skin and throat infections, and point‑of‑care testing for Group A Streptococcus.

+Bowen has also participated in international multicentre clinical trials, including as paediatric lead for the SNAP adaptive platform trial investigating Staphylococcus aureus bacteraemia.

+In addition to research, she has contributed to national infectious diseases guidelines, including development of the National Healthy Skin Guidelines, and has served on advisory committees in clinical and public health settings, including during the COVID‑19 pandemic.
+She also leads the Australian Congenital CMV Registry and contributes to public communication of science.

+Academic appointments

+Bowen is Professor in the Division of Paediatrics, School of Medicine at the University of Western Australia She holds additional honorary and adjunct appointments at: